wpendl99/.github/profile/javascript/destructuring/destructuring.md

 // OUTPUT 1, ['fish', 'cats']
 ```

-You can also use different names for the resulting variables instead of just assuming the names of the properties.
+You can also map the names to new variables instead of just using the original property names.

 ```js
 const o = { a: 1, b: 'animals', c: ['fish', 'cats'] };